coralogix/terraform-coralogix-aws/provisioning/s3-archive/README.md

 The module s3-archive will create s3 buckets to archive your coralogix logs and metrics

-The template can run only on the following regions eu-west-1,eu-north-1,ap-southeast-1,ap-south-1,us-east-2
+The module can run only on the following regions eu-west-1,eu-north-1,ap-southeast-1,ap-south-1,us-east-2

 ## Requirements